IntersectMBO/lsm-tree/doc/final-report/final-report.md

 this table from a snapshot and executes a sequence of batches of operations on it.
 Each batch consists of 256 lookups, 256 inserts and 256 deletes.
-The benchmark measures the time to execute the sequence of batches of operations (but not the time for opening the snapshot).
+The benchmark measures the time to execute the sequence of batches of operations (but not the time to initially create the table, nor the time for opening the snapshot).
 To achieve reasonable running times, we use 10 k batches of operations for the serial mode and 100 k batches for the pipelined mode.

 ### Serial and pipelined execution